Facing

 few minutes before departure, the warriors must go through a

-and capable to fight a lion.
-The group is known as Ilmeluaya
+and capable to face a lion.
+The group was known as Ilmeluaya (fearless warriors) who were ready to die or live.

 Ilbarnot